JasperV/maf-cli/README.md

-  language: `nl` // set the default language of the Store and App , es6: true // when true all your code will be transpiled (via the Closure Compiler) to ES5 before running and publishing , autostart: false // when true auto-starts your app when browsing to https://localhost:8443 }
+  language: `nl` // set the default language of the Store and App , es6: true // when true all your code will be transpiled (via the Closure Compiler) to ES5 before running and publishing , autostart: false // when true auto-starts your app when browsing to https://localhost:8443 , store: `YOUR/STORE/ID_HERE` // use this when running the store task for example: metrological/nl/external }
 ```